nomadscientist/galaxy-workshop/events/spanscriptomics/program-en.md

         - name: "Icebreaker: Introduce yourself in Slack!"
           type: icebreaker-spanscriptomics
           prompt: "Introduce yourself, tell us where you're joining from, and one thing about your surroundings (e.g. it's snowing outside, there's a squirrel on my porch, my cat is on my keyboard)"
-        - link: introduction/galaxy-intro-short/slides-spanscriptomics
+        - link: introduction/galaxy-intro-short/slides_eng
-        - link: introduction/galaxy-intro-short/tutorial-spanscriptomics
+        - link: introduction/galaxy-intro-short/tutorial_eng

     ngs:
       title: Single Cell
       description: "Here we show you how to analyze your single cell data using Galaxy."
       sessions:
-        - link: transcriptomics-scrna-intro-slides-spanscriptomics
+        - link: transcriptomics-scrna-intro-slides_eng
-        - link: transcriptomics/droplet-quantification-preprocessing/tutorial-spanscriptomics
+        - link: transcriptomics/droplet-quantification-preprocessing/tutorial_eng
-        - link: transcriptomics/scrna-seq-basic-pipeline/tutorial-spanscriptomics
+        - link: transcriptomics/scrna-seq-basic-pipeline/tutorial_eng

     done:
       title: "All done?"